Frequently Asked Questions

 How long does it take to climb Ben Nevis?

-It depends on how fit you are and how many breaks you take.
-Generally, the time taken to walk to the top of Ben Nevis via the Mountain Track is around 3.5 - 4 hours although it can take longer.
-Descending Ben Nevis generally takes around 2.5 hours to 3.5 hours.
+It depends on how fit you are, how many breaks you take and of course the weather.
+Generally, the time taken to walk to the top of Ben Nevis via the Mountain Track in summer is around 3½ - 4½ hours although it can take longer.
+Descending Ben Nevis in summer generally takes around 2½ hours to 3½ hours.

 Do I need permission to climb Ben Nevis?